onl1ner/TabBar/README.md

 ### Customization

 `TabBar` component is highly customizable.
 This is achieved by introducing `TabBarStyle` and `TabItemStyle` protocols.
-By implementing each of the protocol you will be able to build your custom slider. **NOTE** that `TabBar` automaticaly pushes down to bottom any of tab bar styles.
+By implementing each of the protocol you will be able to build your custom tab bar. **NOTE** that `TabBar` automaticaly pushes down to bottom any of tab bar styles.

 After creating your custom styles you may inject them to your tab bar by using `tabBar(style:)` and `tabItem(style:)` functions.
 Here is the showcase of default style and one of the examples of what you can achieve by customizing tab bar: